-I think of these as books for boys even though girls love them too, because they accurately reflect the things young men care about: An appetite for adventure, the hunger to experience life and also to make it better, a taste for ridiculous humor, and the need to find a place in some kind of community and thereby the world.
+I think of these as books for boys even though girls love them too, because they accurately reflect the things boys care about: An appetite for adventure, the hunger to experience life and also to make it better, a taste for ridiculous humor, and the need to find a place in some kind of community and thereby the world.

 I consider them excellent books for a few additional reasons.
 In these stories, the main characters have roots.
 Their fathers, mothers, and guardians are helpful and admirable people, not obstacles to the characters’ growth.
 The scale is small; boy-sized.
 Respect for your fellow man and fellow creatures is assumed to be the best posture toward the world.
 And the girls and women in these stories tend to be like real people; competent, integral, and individual.

 My list is short because, while a lot of stories meet some of these criteria, not many books do it all.
-For a brand-new story to check all these boxes, and to do it in a way that is thoroughly pleasing, is a triumph.
+For a contemporary story to check all these boxes, and to do it in a way that is thoroughly pleasing, is a triumph.